learnk8s/learnk8s.io/src/custom-authentication/content.md

 kube-system   kube-scheduler-k8s                 1/1     Running   0          55m
 ```

-_Wohoo!_

-Alice has now full access to the cluster.

-But let's do some more testing — assume that Alice uses a different password in her token than is saved in the LDAP directory.
+**Wohoo!**

+This time the request succeeds.

+Your expectations came true — Alice is able to access the cluster with her credentials `alice:alicepassword` from the LDAP directory.

+Note well that you never configured these credentials in Kubernetes — the only place where they are saved is in the LDAP directory.

+> Note that if you make several request quickly one after another, only the first one results in an invocation of the authentication service.
+This is because the API server caches the responses from the webhook token authentication service for a limited amount of time and reuses them for future requests with the same token.
+By default, the cache duration is 2 minutes.

+_Let's do some further experiments._

+Imagine that someone wants to impersonate Alice but doesn't know her real password — say, the wrongdoer uses `otheralicepassword` instead of `alicepassword` in the authentication token.

+What will happen?

+Let's test it.

-Change the password in Alice's token in the kubeconfig file to `otheralicepassword`:
+Change Alice's token in the kubeconfig file as follows:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig admin.conf \
   config set-credentials alice --token alice:otheralicepassword
 ```

-Now, try to make another request as Alice:
+Then, try to make a request with the `alice@kubernetes` context:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig admin.conf --context alice@kubernetes \
   get pods --all-namespaces
 ```

+If you look at the logs of the authentication service, you should see some lines being printed — however, if you look closely at the reponse object, you can see that it indicates that the verfification of the token failed.

-The response of the kubectl command should say something like:
+And the output of the kubectl should say the following:

 ```
 error: You must be logged in to the server (Unauthorized)
 ```

-That means, that the request could not be authenticated — which makes sense because the token is invalid.
+That means that the request was indeed rejected at the authentication stage — as expected!

-_This is the message that everyone will see who tries to impersonate Alice but doesn't know her real password._
+> The `Unauthorized` in the kubectl response refers to a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP response code which indicates an authentication error.
+You can see more details about the response by increasing the verbosity by appending, for example, `-v 5` to the request.

-But now let's assume that Alice really wants to change her password to `otheraliceassword`.
+_But now let's assume that Alice indeed wants to change her password to `otheraliceassword`._

-Changing a user password is done by updating the user entry in the LDAP directory.
+Since the central place where you manage all user information is the LDAP directory, you have to update this password in the LDAP directory.

 To do so, you have to create an LDAP modification specification in LDIF format: